ArubaOfficial Name: Aruba

-LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Aruba.
-For more detailed information about LGBT rights around the world, you may review the State Department’s Country Reports for Human Rights Practices.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.
+LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events on Aruba.
+For more detailed information about LGBT rights on Aruba, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
+For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Aruba, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Many public areas and buildings are not wheelchair accessible.

 Medical care is generally considered to be good on Aruba.
 There is one hospital, Dr. H.E.
 Oduber Hospital, whose medical standards can be favorably compared to a small hospital in the U.S. The hospital has tiered health care, and accommodations will vary depending on insurance and the ability to pay.
 There is a small medical center in San Nicolas.
 Please be aware that there is no decompression chamber available on the island.
 We urge caution for scuba divers, since persons suffering from decompression sickness have to be medically evacuated for proper treatment.
 The many drug stores, or “boticas”, provide prescription and over the counter medicine.
 Visitors will need a local prescription, and may not be able to find medications available in the United States.